Blinky (for hardware people)

 }

-The first line in the body of the entity uses let to define a new variable called duration whose value is the number of clock cycles in a blink period, here we assume a 100 MHz clock.
+The first line in the body of the entity uses let to define a new variable called duration whose value is the number of clock cycles in a blink period.
+Here we assume a 100 MHz clock.
 Spade is a statically typed language so duration will have a fixed type known at compile time, however, the compiler uses type inference to infer the types of variables where possible.
-In this case, the duration variable is compared to count on the next line which forces its type to be the same as count, i.e. uint<28> and the compiler will ensure that the value fits in the inferred type's range.
-If needed, the type of a variable can be specified explicitly using let duration: uint<28> = ....
+In this case, the duration variable is compared to count on the next line which forces its type to be the same as count, i.e. uint<28> and the compiler will ensure that the value fits in the inferred type’s range.
+If needed, the type of a variable can be specified explicitly using let.

 The next few lines are a reg statement which is used to declare a register.
 The syntax for these can be hard to take in at first, but it helps to break it up into pieces:

-• : uint<28> specifies the type of the register.
-Normally this can be omitted but in this case the compiler is unable to infer the size without it since count only refers to itself and duration.
+reg(clk)specifies which clock is used to clock this register.countis the name of the variable which will hold the register value.: uint<28>specifies the type of the register.
+Normally this can be omitted but in this case the compiler is unable to infer the size without it sincecountonly refers to itself andduration.reset(rst: 0)says that the register should be reset back to0wheneverrstis asserted.
+At the moment, this is always done using a synchronous reset.

 } else {